Sambeetkumar/portfolio-v2/content/featured/Portfolio-v1/index.md

   - EmailJS
 ---

 My first personal portfolio website which is built using [React](https://react.dev/) and [Bootstrap](https://getbootstrap.com/).
 The website features advanced animations.
-Additionally, the website integrates with two APIs: [Mailchimp](https://mailchimp.com/) and [EmailJS](https://www.emailjs.com/).
 Overall, this portfolio website showcases my skills in web development and demonstrates my ability to incorporate cutting-edge technologies into your projects.